Remember Monday

-Remember Monday are a English country pop girl group consisting of members Lauren Byrne, Holly-Anne Hull and Charlotte Steele.
+Remember Monday are an English country pop girl group consisting of members Lauren Byrne, Holly-Anne Hull and Charlotte Steele.
 The group gained prominence after appearing on The Voice UK in 2019.
 They represented the United Kingdom in the Eurovision Song Contest 2025 with the song "What the Hell Just Happened?", finishing in tenth with the juries and 19th overall in the contest.

 Career

 The trio met while studying together at Sixth Form College, Farnborough, where they bonded over a shared passion for music.
 Hull had previously performed at the 80th birthday party of Elizabeth II and had previously won My Camp Rock in 2009 and performed in The Phantom of the Opera and Les Misérables.
-In addition, Byrne had played Miss Honey in Matilda and Steele had played Jane Banks in Mary Poppins.
+In addition, Byrne had performed in Six and Matilda and Steele had performed in Mary Poppins.
 At the time they formed in 2013, they were known as Houston; they changed their name in 2018 to Remember Monday, as they had free periods that day and could sing together.

 Remember Monday appeared together on the 2019 run of The Voice UK, where they auditioned with "Kiss from a Rose" by Seal.
 All four judges turned, and the band opted to be mentored by Jennifer Hudson; partly because she was the only woman on the panel and partly because she threw a shoe at them, a practice she considered complimentary.
 The band subsequently beat Kieron Smith during the Battle round with Phillip Phillips's "Home", though a performance of their own track "Jailbreaker" during the Knockout stages meant they left the competition.
 The band left their jobs in September 2023 to pursue music full time, with Steele giving up the deputy headship at the performing arts school Artemis College.